 →→No time to read now?
 Download this post as a nice, downloadable ebook by following this link. ←←

 What is PERA?

-PERA, which stands for Personal Equity Retirement Account is a scheme which allows Filipinos to voluntarily invest for their retirement.
+PERA, which stands for Personal Equity Retirement Account is a scheme that allows Filipinos to voluntarily invest for their retirement.
 It was enabled through Republic Act 9505, passed in 2008 but only implemented in December 2016.
 This scheme allows:

-- Filipinos of legal age and with tax identification number (TIN) to invest up to Php 100,000 for those based in the Philippines and up to Php 200,000 for overseas Filipinos.
+- Filipinos of legal age and with a tax identification number (TIN) to invest up to Php 100,000 for those based in the Philippines and up to Php 200,000 for overseas Filipinos.

 - Income tax exemption from the investments and its reinvestment.